Check if your dismissal is unfair

 - what your ‘employment status’ is - your rights depend on whether you’re an employee or not

-- how long you’ve worked for your employer - there are fewer situations where you can challenge a dismissal if you’ve worked there less than 1 year
+- how long you’ve worked for your employer - you can usually only challenge a dismissal if you've worked there 2 years or more

 - whether the law says the reason for your dismissal is unfair

 You'll need to check quickly - you’ve got 3 months less a day from the date you were sacked to start taking action for an unfair dismissal.

 Contact your nearest Citizens Advice if you need help at any point.